slackapi/bolt-js/docs/_future/getting_started_future.md

 ### Trigger your app's workflow {#trigger-workflow}

-With your app running, access your workspace and paste the URL from the trigger you created in a [previous step](/bolt-js/future/getting-started#setup-trigger) into a message in a public channel.
+With your app running, access your workspace and navigate to the message you sent containing the link trigger URL in [this previous step](/bolt-js/future/getting-started#setup-trigger).

 > 💡 App triggers are automatically saved as a channel bookmark under "Workflows" for easy access.

-Send the message and click the "Run" button that appears.
+Click the "Run" button that appears on the message.
 A modal will appear prompting you to enter information to greet someone in your Slack workspace.
 Fill out the requested information.

 ![Hello World modal](../assets/hello-world-modal.png "Hello World modal")